If you or your child has been diagnosed with learning disabilities of any kind, fear not. You’re not alone.

 Your learning disabilities don’t have to be a major stumbling block to your success in life.
 In fact, the ability of your mind to adapt to the disability could become your strength – and give you exceptional talents in other areas.
 It’s up to you to discover them and profit from them in your life.

 That’s what many famous people with learning disabilities had to do.
 They ended up successful despite the odds.
-And it could also happen to you, too.
+And it could also happen to you, too. this article follows our article about famous people with dyslexia.

 Out-of-the-Box Thinkers and Inventors with Learning Disabilities